hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 1. Consul agents can be solely deployed within Kubernetes.
 1. Consul servers
-can be deployed outside of kubernetes and clients inside of Kubernetes.
+can be deployed outside of Kubernetes and clients inside of Kubernetes.
 1. Multiple Consul datacenters with agents inside and outside of Kubernetes.

 Review the Kubernetes